General Tso’s Chicken

 general tsos chicken recipe.

-• Chicken.
-Skinless and boneless chicken breasts or chicken tenderloins cut into 1-inch cubes.
-Skinless chicken thighs will also work, but you’ll need to reduce the cooking time.
+• Chicken breast.
+Skinless and boneless chicken breasts or chicken tenderloins, cut into 1-inch cubes.
+I tested this recipe with chicken thighs, and it also worked well.

 • Cornstarch.
-Mixing cornstarch with flour yields a crispier and lighter coating for the chicken.
+Through testing, I found that mixing cornstarch with flour yields a crispier and lighter coating for the chicken.

 • Eggs.
 Room-temperature beaten eggs to help the flour mixture stick to the chicken.